ColoradoStateFSAE/Transmission-Control-System/README.md

 # Shifting-system
-A electronic shifting solenoid driver system for CSU formula SAE See https://wokwi.com/projects/344992233478423124 for more details
+A electronic shifting solenoid driver system for CSU formula SAE.
+See https://wokwi.com/projects/344992233478423124 for more details